Addicticks/httpsupload/README.md

 * Supports HTTP or HTTPS.

-* Has no external dependencies, e.g. no Apache HttpClient.
+* Very small and has no external dependencies, e.g. no Apache HttpClient.

 * Certificate validation can be turned off.
 This is important when working against a site that uses a self-signed certificate.